Asier Martínez: Career

 seconds, meeting the qualifying standard time.
 At the Games in Tokyo, he qualified for the final and placed sixth overall with a new personal best time.

 In July 2022, he was a bronze medalist at the 2022 World Athletics Championships in Eugene, Oregon behind Americans Grant Holloway and Trey Cunningham.
 He followed that with a gold medal at the 2022 European Athletics Championships in Munich.

 Injury ruled him out of the 2023 season.
 He made his comeback into major competition at the 2024 World Athletics Indoor Championships in Glasgow.
 He finished in fourth place at the 2024 European Athletics Championships in Rome.
 He competed in the 110m hurdles at the 2024 Paris Olympics where he reached the semi-finals.

 He finished fourth over 110m hurdles in May 2025 at the 2025 Doha Diamond League.
 He competed at the 2025 World Athletics Championships in the men's 110 metres hurdles in Tokyo, Japan, in September 2025, without advancing to the semi-finals.

+In March 2026, he was a semi-finalist over 60 metres hurdles at the 2026 World Athletics Indoor Championships.
+On 19 June, he placed second to Cordell Tinch at the 2026 Doha Diamond League.
+In August 2026, he ran in the men's 110 metres hurdles at the 2026 European Athletics Championships in Birmingham, England, reaching the semi-finals.